samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 joined with postal codes.
 It has normalized names for phrase matching and a pre-built hierarchy table for fast upper-level lookups.

 The reference dataset is fully **offline**.
 No network dependency at validation time, no external service.
+The source project is [wilayah_ref by cahyadsn](https://github.com/cahyadsn/wilayah_ref).
 A pure-Go SQLite driver keeps the binary CGO-free and statically linked.

 ## The build

-Built over roughly four weeks (July to August 2026).
-The project is AI assisted, and hosted on a very small VPS.
-Ten phases: an MVP API, API hardening, containerization and first CI, the data layer and seeder, caching and candidate sets, benchmarks/docs/licensing, a full evaluation-engine overhaul, Swagger documentation, a frontend (later moved to samaita.com), and production CI/CD polish.
+The project is AI assisted, and hosted on a 2c4g VPS in Indonesia.
+Ten phases: an MVP API, API hardening, containerization and first CI, the data layer and seeder, caching and candidate sets, benchmarks/docs/licensing, a full evaluation-engine overhaul, Swagger documentation, a frontend, and production CI/CD polish.

 Two design decisions worth calling out: